Asynchronous PDF to HTML Conversion: Convert Uploaded PDFs to HTML with Java

 Following are the PDF to HTML endpoint parameters:

-1. url: It is required to provide the URL to the source file.
-The PDF.co platform supports URLs from Dropbox, Google Drive, and built-in file storage of PDF.co.
-The API takes the URL as input from this parameter and loads the PDF form to make changes whenever a user makes such a request.
+1. url: It is a required parameter that provides the URL to the source file.
+The PDF.co platform supports any publicly accessible URL, including those from Dropbox, Google Drive, and the built-in file storage of PDF.co.

-2. httpusername: An optional parameter provides an HTTP auth user name to access the source URL if required.
+2. httpusername: It is an optional parameter that provides an HTTP auth user name to access the source URL if required.

-3. httppassword: An optional parameter provides an HTTP auth password to access the source URL if required.
+3. httppassword: It is an optional parameter that provides an HTTP auth password to access the source URL if needed.

-4. pages: It is an optional parameter that must be a string.
-It helps in providing a comma-separated list of the pages required.
+4. pages: It is an optional parameter and must be a string.
+The parameter provides a comma-separated list of the pages required.
 The users can set a page range by using “ -.”
 Moreover, the users can leave the parameter empty to indicate selecting all the pages.

-5. unwrap: It is an optional parameter.
-It unwraps the lines and forms them into a single line in the table cells.
+5. unwrap: It is an optional parameter that helps unwrap the lines and forms them into a single line in the table cells.
 It is done by enabling lineGrouping.

 6. rect: It is an optional parameter and must be a string.
-It provides coordinates for extraction.
+It provides the specific data coordinates for extraction.

-7. lang: An optional parameter sets the language for OCR to use for scanned JPG, PNG, and PDF document inputs to extract text from them.
+7. lang: It is an optional parameter that helps set the language for OCR to use for scanned JPG, PNG, and PDF document inputs to extract text from them.

 8. inline: It is an optional parameter.
-It is set to true to return data as inline or false to return the link to an output file.
+The users can set it to true to return data as inline or false to return the link to an output file.

 9. lineGrouping: It is an optional parameter and must be a string.
 It enables grouping within the table cells.